 What I came to learn was that when my mental health was bad, my drive to keep things organized and clean disappeared.
 Growing up, I was in a constant bad mental state, so keeping things clean was nearly impossible.
 How it becomes a vicious circle is it feeds back into everything.
 I get depressed, things get messy; things get messy, I get depressed.

 I’ve also come to learn that as a creative, I crave an element of “mess”.

 I call it my ‘creative chaos.’
 In order to be motivated, I need a particular atmosphere, but I also require the chaos to fuel my creativity.
 Finding a way to balance that can be difficult, so this year, I decided to try a new approach.

 I’ve had my eye on the Happy Planner by Create 365 since last year, so when they went on sale in December, I decided to jump on it.
-I picked up a cute planner kit and the ‘productivity’ pack, some new pens, and dove right in.
+I picked up a cute planner kit, the ‘productivity’ pack, and some new pens, then dove right in.

 I fell in love instantly.

 When I sat down to work on the prep for January, it was like a breath of fresh air.
 A blank slate for me to set things up how I wanted, tons of material, and lots of goal-oriented stickers.
 But what really struck me was how relaxed it made me feel.